bbanc/Improved-Mask-R-CNN-for-nuclei-segmentation/README.md

 - `./tissue_images/`: RGB-images in .tif format

 Trained models get saved automatically into a `./logs` folder.
 The COCO pretrained weights used in our experiments can be found in the original repository under [the v2.0 release named mask_rcnn_coco.h5](https://github.com/matterport/Mask_RCNN/releases/tag/v2.0).
-Per default the model simply needs to be saved into the main folder of the repository.
+Per default, the model simply needs to be saved into the main folder of the repository.

 # Running the code